theon/ensime-atom/README.md

 # atom-ensime

-This is a work in progress to try to use [Ensime](https://github.com/ensime/) functionality in [Atom](https://atom.io)
+This is a work in progress to try to use [Ensime](https://github.com/ensime/) functionality in [Atom](https://atom.io) Way early still and will most likely be very buggy.
+Or maybe not start at all.
+The bootstrapping of the Ensime server might be an issue.
+Please let me know if you have any troubles with the few features implemented.
+I guess most problems will probably be related to bootstrapping of the Ensime server.

 ## Prerequisites
 - sbt (used to bootstrap server)
 - .ensime file. generate with sbt gen-ensime https://github.com/ensime/ensime-server/wiki/Quick-Start-Guide#installing-the-ensime-sbt-plugin

+## Getting started
+- Open a project with a .ensime in root
+- cmd-shift-P Ensime: Update server.
+This will use sbt to download all deps and create a classpath file for the server.
+Make take a while and currently no log output :)
+- cmd-shift-P Ensime: Start server.
+- cmd-shift-P Ensime: Init project.
+This will create a swank client and connect to the ensime server
+- Then you can use the features marked x below :)

+Note: Init project will start the server too, but need to check for portfile before

 ## Features:
 - [x] jump to definition (alt-click or f4)
 - [x] hover for type info
-- [x] get server "bundled" the same way Emacs does it
-- [x] super basic errors and warnings
+- [x] super basic errors and warnings (Ensime: typecheck file, typecheck buffer, typecheck all)
 - [ ] better errors and warnings with markings in gutter
 - [ ] errors on save or typing (currently only command)
 - [ ] customizable key modifiers on mouse commands. cmd-click, ctrl-click or alt-click for go to definition?
 - [ ] Try using code-links or their approach to make underlined links when hovering with cmd/ctrl
 - [ ] autocompletion
 - [ ] view applied implicits

 ## Dev
+- checkout from git straight into .atom/packages.
+Need to have the right name on the folder: "ensime".
-"Window: reload" (ctrl-option-cmd l) to reload plugin from source while developing
+- "Window: reload" (ctrl-option-cmd l) to reload plugin from source while developing

 ## Google group thread:
 https://groups.google.com/forum/#!searchin/ensime/log/ensime/1dWUQwnFoyk/0O12KPjaIBgJ